londonreds/projects/README.md

 # projects
 Welcome to Momentum Tech Projects!
-This repository is where we post projects Momentum needs help with
+This repository is where we post projects Momentum needs help with.

 # Mission
 Our objective is to build tools to: